progrium/skywatch/README.md

 ## What the hell is this amazing thing??

+**tl;dr, skywatch is just a tool to run repeating check scripts on Heroku.
+It's the simplest idea wrapped into a convenient utility.**

 Skywatch is a command-line utility that manages checking and alerting scripts used by a builtin watcher service.
 Skywatch deploys these scripts and service for you on Heroku where they can run and monitor